 For applicants who cancel enrollment or students who withdraw from enrollment a fair and equitable settlement will apply.
 The following policy will apply to all terminations for any reason, by either party, including student decision, course or program cancellation, or school closure.

-Any monies due to the applicant or students shall be refunded within 45 calendar days of official cancellation or withdrawal shall occur on the earlier of the dates that:
+Any monies due to the applicant or students shall be refunded within 45 calendar days of official cancellation or withdrawal.
+Official cancellation or withdrawal shall occur on the earlier of the dates that: